- Apply nowThe program starts 2 times a year

-You also study a foreign language: Dutch, French, German or Spanish.
+During the 1st year you study a foreign language: Dutch, French, German or Spanish.
 This language could be important for your internship or study abroad later in your degree.

 The academic year runs from September to August.
 In that time you have 42 weeks of education.
 The rest of the time you have holidays.

 HAN uses the European Credit Transfer System (ECTS).
 This system is part of the bachelor-master structure.
 ECTS credits are a measure of the workload of a degree program.

 TO THE 2ND YEAR?
 CHECK YOUR STUDY ADVICE!